-Here are 10 fantastic experiences that are not to be missed in Ireland.
+Here are 10 fantastic food experiences that are not to be missed.

 Visit two iconic Gaeltacht locations with Irishman Padraig O’Raighne on this jampacked Connemara and Aran Island Tour.
 A Gaeltacht man himself, Padraig of Connemara Pub Tours combines his local expertise with food-industry insider knowledge.
 Experience the stunning beauty in Connemara’s Gaeltacht as you sample a tipple or two and listen to the locals tell tales and sing songs from times gone by.

 If you want to head further afield, take their Aran Island tour and witness life living off the coast in the Atlantic Ocean.
 Journey to Inis Oirr on a short scenic flight across the bay and head to three Irish establishments.
 It’s there you can indulge in food and drink before you tour the island with your informative guide.

 Get out on the water to experience the thrill of catching your own food in the Atlantic and then using fresh ingredients to create a delicious meal with Catch and Cook at Dingle Cookery School.
 This is an authentic meal not to be missed as you head out to the fishing grounds of Dingle Bay and land fish such as mackerel, pollock or cod.